Skip to main content

 (3) Optional: Prepare the Setup of Data System Connectors

-Use case admins are responsible to set up knowledge sources via the admin panel and connect to various data systems like Jira, SharePoint and Confluence most of the times.
-Helping them to perform the necessary preparation will make the setup of use cases much quicker.
-In the following you will find the relevant articles for that:- SharePoint (connect SharePoint site to SPN),
+Agent Admins are responsible to set up knowledge sources via the admin panel and connect to various data systems like Jira, SharePoint and Confluence most of the times.
+Helping them to perform the necessary preparation will make the setup of Agents much quicker.
+In the following you will find the relevant articles for that:

 You have to provide Genow with the relevant credentials to each system.

-In some cases it can make sense for global platform admins to completly set up and manage some or all use cases on the platform.
-If this is the case, you can follow the steps described in our article about the setup of knowledge in a use case.
+In some cases it can make sense for global platform admins to completly set up and manage some or all Agents on the platform.
+If this is the case, you can follow the steps described in our article about the setup of knowledge in an Agent.

-Best Practices for Handing Over the Use Case to the Use Case Administrator
+Best Practices for Handing Over the Agent to the Agent Administrator

-To provide granular control over data access, Global Admins can now assign specific connectors and their associated credentials to individual use cases.
-This ensures that use case Admins and end-users can only access external systems and data sources that have been explicitly approved for their specific context.
-All existing use cases have been automatically migrated to include our standard connectors (SharePoint, Jira, Confluence, Drive) by default.
-You can find the setting when navigating to the use case specific settings and select ‘Configuration’ in the admin panel.
+To provide granular control over data access, Global Admins can now assign specific connectors and their associated credentials to individual Agents.
+This ensures that Agent Admins and end-users can only access external systems and data sources that have been explicitly approved for their specific context.
+All existing Agents have been automatically migrated to include our standard connectors (SharePoint, Jira, Confluence, Drive) by default.
+You can find the setting when navigating to the Agent specific settings and select ‘Configuration’ in the admin panel.